Tjstretchalot/lonelypss/README.md

 agnostic to whether it's hosted within your network or across the internet, and can use http or https.

-When you know increased volume is expected for a particular client, you can gracefully upgrade by registering over a websocket connection instead.
-In that case, this library will internally register itself as an http subscriber and forward messages across the websocket connection; when running a single httppubsub server this results in minimal overhead, and when running multiple this ensures you still receive messages even if they are sent to a different server.
+When you know increased volume is expected for a particular subscriber, you can gracefully upgrade by registering over a websocket connection instead.
+In that case, this library will internally register itself as an http subscriber and forward messages across the websocket connection; when running a single broadcaster server this results in minimal overhead, and when running multiple this ensures you still receive messages even if they are sent to a different server.

 The main thing that you need to watch out for / maintain is subscriptions that are no longer needed, but since they are all visible within a simple SQL structure on your database, your existing tools will be able to help you with that.
+Further, this has idempotent endpoints for http subscribers to ensure they naturally recover from errors (rather than cascading them)

 ## Additional Features